-RE Interceptor New vs Old: Some interesting takeaways…
+RE Interceptor New vs Old: Here are some interesting takeaways…

-Royal Enfield is set to venture into a territory which it had left 4-5 decades back – the multi-cylinder engines!
+Royal Enfield re-ventured into a territory which it had left 4-5 decades back – the multi-cylinder engines!
 Many of you may not know but RE used to produce twin-cylinder engines back in the 1960s.
-Yes, so the upcoming 650 twin cylinder motor is not the first for the company.
+Yes, so the latest 650cc twin cylinder motor is not the first for the company.

 Moreover, many people got it wrong when they called Interceptor as a new brand introduction in the portfolio.
 Royal Enfield used to make Interceptor back in the 60s which was – like the upcoming motorcycle – classic with teardrop fuel tank, flatter seat, upright posture and a lot of oomph!
 Like this…